-The Indicator for Voter turnout is measured by turnout for municipal elections.
+Indicator: Voter turnout for municipal elections

-38.3% average voter turnout for Ontario.
-See footnote seventy-eight and seventy-nine.
+38.3% average voter turnout for Ontario^{78,79}

 This indicator captures the voter turnout (eligible voters who cast a ballot) in Thunder Bay municipal elections.
-Municipal policies can have a large impact on well-being; however, Canadians tend to be less interested in municipal politics than they are in federal or provincial politics.
-See footnote eighty.
+Municipal policies can have a large impact on well-being; however, Canadians tend to be less interested in municipal politics than they are in federal or provincial politics80.

-Number Two: Opportunities to Engage with City
+2. Opportunities to Engage with City

-This Indicator is measured by the percentage of residents who feel they have had opportunities to participate and engage with the City on topics of interest to them.
+Indicator: Percentage of residents who feel they have had opportunities to participate and engage with the City on topics of interest to them

-56% of residents felt they had opportunities to participate and engage with the City on topics of interest to them (2019).
-See footnote eighty-one.
+56% of residents felt they had opportunities to participate and engage with the City on topics of interest to them (2019)81